• HOME

 Bathroom Shower Faucets

 For the master bathroom, we choose a matching rain head faucet with a separate handheld wand.
-The future married couple have an old dog named Ellie and this set up is going to make bathing her much easier.
+The future married couple has an old dog named Ellie, and this setup is going to make bathing her much easier.
+It's a good idea to take such things into consideration when planning your space.

 Small farmhouse bathroom ideas